Monthly Archive for May, 2007

 travel coffee mugWhat was the matter?
 You’re possibly going to think that this is an insignificant matter, but I don’t agree.
 We all went for coffee to one the (usually excellent, with usually very good staff) cafes on campus, and as usual I brought along my own coffee cup.
 I do that a lot, primarily since it means that I do not use any paper cups as a result, and secondarily because it keeps the coffee warmer for longer, is close to spill-proof, and is much nicer to drink from.
 I’ve been doing this for years.
 The routine is usually this: I ask for a small coffee, they hand me a small coffee cup, I smile and say I already have a cup and hand it back, I pay for the coffee, and I pour myself a small coffee and leave.
 It’s not always in that order, but it is close enough.

-This time, I asked for a small coffee, and indicated that I’d have it in my cup, as usual.
-Continue reading ‘The Meddler, I’
+This time, I asked for a small coffee, and indicated that I’d have it in my cup, as usual. […] Click to continue reading this post

 Yellow Fibre Bundle